South Korea Country Summary

 Economy

 South Korea's economy is characterized by its political stability, advanced infrastructure, and a highly skilled workforce, making it an attractive destination for foreign investment.
-Despite significant growth in foreign portfolio investment since the 1990s, the country struggles to attract foreign direct investment due to a complex regulatory environment and increasing competition from lower-cost producers like China.
-The government has initiated reforms to improve the investment climate, including the establishment of a Foreign Investment Ombudsman and a regulatory sandbox program.
+However, the country faces challenges in attracting foreign direct investment due to a complex regulatory environment and increasing competition from low-cost producers like China.
+Despite these hurdles, the government has implemented measures to improve the investment climate, including the establishment of a Foreign Investment Ombudsman and regulatory sandboxes to foster innovation.

 Buy Full South Korea Report